Career Definition for a Water Plant Technician

 Career and Economic Outlook

-The U.S. Bureau of Labor Statistics (BLS) projected water and wastewater treatment plant and system operator positions will grow about 6% between 2014 and 2024, which is as fast as the average profession.
+The U.S. Bureau of Labor Statistics (BLS) projected water and wastewater treatment plant and system operator positions will decline by about 3% between 2016 and 2026.
 New opportunities are expected to arise with population growth and the increasing complexity of the controls and systems.
-As of May 2015, water and wastewater treatment plant and system operators made an annual median salary of $44,790, per BLS.
+As of May 2017, water and wastewater treatment plant and system operators made an annual median salary of $46,150, per BLS.

 Alternate Career Options

 Power Plant Operator, Distributor and Dispatcher

 In general, these professionals control the power from plants that generate electricity with sources such as gas, wind, water and nuclear power.
 They then allow the flow to substations, to be distributed among homes and businesses.
 At least a high school degree is required, along with comprehensive training on the job and possible aptitude exams, in addition to licensing for nuclear power reactor operators.
-An 6% decline was expected by the BLS for these positions during the decade ending in 2024, due in part to advances in technology.
-That same source reported an annual median wage of $75,660 for these operators, distributors and dispatchers in 2015.
+A 1% decline was expected by the BLS for these positions during the decade ending in 2026, due in part to advances in technology.
+That same source reported an annual median wage of $80,440 for these operators, distributors and dispatchers in 2017.

 A master's degree in the natural sciences, along with licensing in some states, is usually required for hydrologists who study the movement of water throughout the Earth, often working toward solutions of water availability and quality.
-Average employment growth of 7% was forecast by the BLS from 2014-2024 for hydrologists.
-The BLS also noted an annual median salary of $79,550 for these positions in 2015.
+Faster than average employment growth of 10% was forecast by the BLS from 2016-2026 for hydrologists.
+The BLS also noted an annual median salary of $79,990 for these positions in 2017.